 You can combine photos, add or remove elements from photos, and adjust key photographic variables like saturation, brightness and exposure.

 You can add text, graphics and visual effect to photos.
-This helps you create visuals that grab the attention, and are more relevant for your customers.
+This helps you create visuals which grab the attention.
+And which are more relevant for customers.

 In fact, just pause for a second.